opensourcedesign/events/_posts/2019-02-02-opensourcedesign-fosdem.md

 ### What and how to submit

-#### Submission format:
+#### Submission format

 20-minute presentations

-#### Submission deadline:
+#### Submission deadline

 1st December 2018

 #### How to submit

-All submissions are made in the [Pentabarf event planning tool ](https://penta.fosdem.org/submission/FOSDEM18/) at [https://penta.fosdem.org/submission/FOSDEM18/](https://penta.fosdem.org/submission/FOSDEM18/)
+All submissions are made in the [Pentabarf event planning tool ](https://penta.fosdem.org/submission/FOSDEM19/) at [https://penta.fosdem.org/submission/FOSDEM18/](https://penta.fosdem.org/submission/FOSDEM19/)

 When submitting your talk in Pentabarf, when asked for the ‘Track’, you must select the ‘Open source design devroom’.

 If you already have a Pentabarf account from a previous year, please reuse it: create an account if, and only if, you don’t have one from a previous year.

-If you have any issues with Pentabarf, do not despair: contact bernard+fosdem at ei8fdb dot org
+If you have any issues with Pentabarf, do not despair contact - bernard+fosdem at ei8fdb dot org

 ### Who co-ordinates Open Source Design devroom